Whistleblower News & Articles

-The Whistleblower Law Collaborative LLC is pleased to announce that Erica Blachman Hitchings joined the practice in February of this year, after nearly nine years in the United States Department of Justice where she successfully investigated, litigated, and settled a wide range of False Claims Act and other cases.
+The Whistleblower Law Collaborative LLC is pleased to announce that Erica Blachman Hitchings joins the practice in February of this year, after nearly nine years in the United States Department of Justice where she successfully investigated, litigated, and settled a wide range of False Claims Act and other cases.

 Ms. Hitchings began her Justice Department career as a member of the prestigious Attorney General’s Honors Program in 2009.
 She served as a Trial Attorney in the Civil Fraud section in Washington, D.C., from 2009-2013, and then as an Assistant United States Attorney in the Northern District of California (San Francisco) from 2013-2018.
 Ms. Hitchings conducted dozens of healthcare, procurement, and other fraud investigations that resulted in the recovery of hundreds of millions of dollars by the United States.
 She received a Special Commendation for Outstanding Service in the Civil Division.